Skip to content

 Starting from use specification, not engineering specs, keeps a device design honest.

 The instinct in an engineering course is to start with what you can build and work backward to a use case.
 I pushed us to define the simulated-use workflow first: who uses this, in what environment, under what time pressure, with what prior training?
 That kept us from designing a device that would work in a lab but not in an ICU.
-The use specification flagged constraints — alarm management, cleanability, one-handed operation — that would never appear in a component-level spec.
+The use specification flagged constraints: alarm management, cleanability, one-handed operation.
+These would never appear in a component-level spec.

 03